lisc55/third-rotation-physical-computing/README.md

 - **Windows**: Open the .sln project file in the `build` folder.
 - **Linux or OSX**: Use your editor of choice to edit the assignment files in `proj`

-## 2. Compile and run the OpenGL viewer project

-We provide executables for the OpenGL viewer in the repository.
-You may download and use them directly to visualize your simulation data.

-You may also want to compile the source code if you are interested in customizing your own viewer.
-To do so, you may follow the same steps as you make and compile the hello_world project.
-The only difference is: the CMake source code path for the viewer is `[Your path]/dartmouth-phys-comp-starter/viewer/viewer` and the build path is `[Your path]/dartmouth-phys-comp-starter/build/viewer`

-Once the viewer is compiled successfully, you will find the executable under the folder of `build/viewer/Release`.
-Run it in the command line (by default it will only open up an OpenGL window without reading any data), you will see a window like this:
+## 3. Command Line Details

+While the `setup` and `run_assignment` scripts should get you up and running quickly, you might want to peek behind the curtains and run the individual parts manually.

+You should familiarize yourself with CMake, which is a tool that allows you to describe your build steps in a platform independent way.

+### Setup

+During setup, the script creates a directory called `build` in your top level project folder.
+This is standard CMake practice and makes sure that we are not polluting our source code with platform specific build files.

+The script enters the directory and executes CMake using `cmake ..`.
+CMake finds the `CMakeLists.txt' file in the project folder and executes the build setup steps that we configured.

+After this runs, you will have a bunch of files and folders in the `build` folder.
+You might notice that the folder structure mirrors the one in the source folder.

+Generally, you can find the build files related to "proj/assignment" in "**build**/proj/assignment".
+Following this pattern, the build files related to the viewer are in "**build**/viewer/viewer".

+### Build

+The build step can be done through cmake as well.
+In the `build` folder, run

+    cmake --build . --config Release

+This will build the viewer as well as all assignments and examples.

+To run the viewer you can then enter `./viewer/viewer/opengl_viewer` in the command line.
+You should see the following:

 ![OpenGL Viewer](doc/img/default_viewer.png)

 To use the viewer to visualize your own data, you can simply specify the program argument -o to read your own output folder.
 We provided 50 frames of cloth simulation data in `viewer\test_data` for you to test the viewer.
-In the command line, go to the directory of the viewer executable and type `opengl_viewer.exe -o [your path]/dartmouth-phys-comp-starter/viewer/test_datatest_data` and you will see a triangle mesh for cloth.
+In the command line, go to the directory of the viewer executable and type `opengl_viewer.exe -o [your path]/dartmouth-phys-comp-starter/viewer/test_data` and you will see a triangle mesh for cloth.

 There are four shortcuts in the viewer so far:
 - `p`, play/stop the frames;